mihumouse/Java-Mock-Testing-Notes/README.md

         // with spy, calls "real" methods
         List spy = Mockito.spy(list);

-        // you can stub out some methods:
+        // you can stub some method which you don't want spy Mockito.when(spy.size()).thenReturn(100);
-        Mockito.when(spy.size()).thenReturn(100);

         // using the spy calls "real" methods